zelloptt/zello-android-client-sdk/README.md

 ## Current Version

-The stable release for the ZelloWork Android SDK is v3.80.
+The stable release for the Zello Work Android SDK is v4.100.3.

 ## Installation

-### Sign up for ZelloWork account
+### Sign up for Zello Work account

 Go to http://zellowork.com/ and click __Start your network__ button.
 If you already have a network, click __Sign In__.
-A free ZelloWork account supports up to five users and has no time limit.
+A free Zello Work account supports up to five users and has no time limit.

-### Get ZelloWork app
+### Get Zello Work app

-Before you can use the SDK, you must install the ZelloWork app on your phone.
-You can do this from the __Get app__ section of the web console or by navigating to `http://<network name>.zellowork.com/app` on your phone.
+Before you can use the SDK, you must install the Zello app on your phone.
+You can do this by getting the Zello app from Google Play, by downloading the Zello Work app from the __Get app__ section of the web console or by navigating to `http://<network name>.zellowork.com/app` on your phone.

->__NB__: The Zello app downloaded from Google Play is not supported by the SDK.

 ### Install Android Studio and configure your project

 [Download Android Studio](https://developer.android.com/studio/index.html) and install it.
 Open your existing project or create a new one.
 The minimum API level supported by the SDK is 15 (Ice Cream Sandwich).

-Place [zello-sdk.jar](https://github.com/zelloptt/zello-android-client-sdk/blob/master/zello-sdk.jar?raw=true) file into `libs` folder of your project, then right-click the file in Android Studio and select “Add as Library…”.
+Place [zello-sdk.aar](https://github.com/zelloptt/zello-android-client-sdk/blob/master/zello-sdk.aar?raw=true) file into `libs` folder of your project, then edit the gradle.build file to include the new AAR dependency: `implementation files("libs/zello-sdk.aar")`.

 ![Adding as a library in Android Studio](https://zellowork.com/img/github/add-zello-sdk-lib.png)